 The Alzheimer’s Association, Georgia Chapter has been serving the Georgia area since 1982 and has seven regional offices, along with the state office in Atlanta.
-It is estimated that more than 130,000 Georgians have Alzheimer's and nearly 506,000 others are affected through their roles as caregivers.
-In fiscal year 2013, the Georgia Chapter was able to serve over 102,000 individuals through programs and services.
+It is estimated that more than 130,000 Georgians have Alzheimer's and nearly 513,000 others are affected through their roles as caregivers.
+In fiscal year 2015, the Georgia Chapter was able to serve over 128,000 individuals through programs, services, and online resources.

 The Alzheimer’s Association, Georgia Chapters relies upon community based fundraising efforts in order to serve families that need our support.
 As pointed out above, the need for support is growing rapidly.
 We would welcome you getting involved in any of our fundraising activities or your investment in our cause as a donor.

 To eliminate Alzheimer's disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.